 Fully-online courses are delivered entirely and via Blackboard.
 All course materials, communications, interactions and learning assessments are provided and mediated in the online environment.
 Online is instruction which may or may not include an on-campus exam/s.
 Content delivery is fully online.

-Instructors may use Collaborate (a web-meeting tool) for online office hours, class sessions, or group work assignments.
+Instructors may use Zoom, Collaborate (a web-meeting tool) for online office hours, class sessions, or group work assignments.
 They may also use Kaltura (a tool that affords the ability to upload audio and video files for assignments or course content).